PlatosTwin/bayes_ab/README.md

 Evaluation metrics are calculated using Monte Carlo simulations from posterior distributions

-**Decision rules for test continuation:**
+### Decision rules for test continuation

 For tests between two variants, `bayes_ab` can additionally provide a continuation recommendation—that is, a recommendation as to the variant to select, or to continue testing.
 See the docstrings and examples for usage guidelines.

-The decision method relies on the following concepts:
+The decision method makes use of the following concepts:

-- **_Region of Practical Equivalence (ROPE)_** — a region `[-t, t]` of the distribution of differences `B - A` which is practically equivalent to no uplift.
+- **Region of Practical Equivalence (ROPE)** — a region `[-t, t]` of the distribution of differences `B - A` which is practically equivalent to no uplift.
 E.g., you may be indifferent between an uplift of +/- 0.1% and no change, in which case the ROPE would be `[-0.1, 0.1`.
-- **_95% HDI_** — the symmetrical region containing 95% of the probability for the distribution of differences `B - A`.
+- **95% HDI** — the symmetrical region containing 95% of the probability for the distribution of differences `B - A`.

 The recommendation output has three elements: